bbinet/delta-rpi/README.md

-# Delta RPI M8A RS485 simulator
+# Delta RPI M8A RS485 simulator/dataviewer

 Thanks to the https://github.com/lvzon/soliviamonitor/ project which has provided the crc checking code and a little shell-script that will put a device